 Perhaps the most well-known alleged incident of Mil Máscaras not cooperating was at the 1997 Royal Rumble held in San Antonio, Texas.
-According to Bruce Prichard on the podcast Something To Wrestle With he co-hosts with Conrad Thompson.
-The struggling WWF wanted to attract the Tejano Hispanic market and decided to book some luchadors for the Royal Rumble including the hugely popular Mil Máscaras who had a deep following with Hispanics living in the USA.
-Generations of these fans had cheered for him over the years and including him in the Rumble was his idea.
+This was according to Bruce Prichard on the podcast, Something To Wrestle With, which he co-hosts with Conrad Thompson.
+The struggling WWF wanted to attract the Tejano Hispanic market and decided to book some luchadors for the Royal Rumble, including the hugely popular Mil Máscaras, who had a deep following with Hispanics living in the USA.
+Generations of these fans had cheered for him over the years, and including him in the Rumble was his idea.
 Prichard described him as “Arguably the second-biggest name ever out of Mexico, second only to El Santo.”
 But a couple of seconds later in the podcast, changed his opinion and said that “He was the single biggest Mexican star ever and worked on top every place that he went all over the world… He was a mega-star and a huge name.”

 Máscaras, in an improvised 2002 shoot interview with Reality Check TV, claims that he was surprised that he was eliminated because the rules of Battle Royals and the Royal Rumble are the same everywhere: you have to be thrown out over the top rope by somebody and can’t eliminate yourself.
 He says that “He wanted to do something for the people.”

 Watch Mil Máscaras eliminate himself from the ’97 Royal Rumble